Climate Dynamics at Colorado State University

 • Dhame, Olonscheck, Rugenstein No robust improvement in biases of the equatorial Pacific sea surface temperature mean state and trends in high resolution climate models

-• Thompson, Rugenstein, Forster Observed Relationships Between the Global Mean Radiative Flux and Regional Temperatures: The Preeminence of the Southeast Tropical Pacific
+• Thompson, Rugenstein, Forster, Fredericks Observed Relationships Between the Global Mean Radiative Flux and Regional Temperatures: The Preeminence of the Southeast Tropical Pacific

-• Rugenstein and Barnes Convolutional Neural Networks trained on internal variability predict forced response through learning the pattern effect
+• Rugenstein, Van Loon, and Barnes Convolutional Neural Networks trained on internal variability predict forced response through learning the pattern effect